burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // Usual typedef
 typedef AA::vector<int> VecInt1;

-// Alias for bind some types.
+// Alias for binding some types.
 Typedef analog from C++11 using VecInt2 = AA::vector<int>;

 template <class T>
 using MyAllocVec = std::vector<T, MyAllocator>;
-// MyAllocVec is alias template
+// MyAllocVec is an alias template
 ```

 Remarks about Alias Templates: